wilsonmar/wilsonmar.github.io/_posts/2020-04-25-gitconfig.md

 ## Automated Install Script

-Here is what our automation script installs and configures:
+Th automation script installs and configures all that many have requested, listed here for those who only want to install specific features on their own:

-   1. On Windows: a Subsystem for Linux to run Bash scripts
+   1. On <a href="#WindowsInstall">Windows</a>: a PowerShell script to install Subsystem for Linux to run Bash scripts
    1. On macOS: XCode utilities, Ruby, and Homebrew to install utilities
    1. Upgrade components which come with the operating system and is likely obsolete

-   1. A <a href="#GitClient">Git client</a> program (optionally, Tower) and plug-ins
+   1. A <a href="#GitClient">Git client</a> program to `git clone` and other commands

-   1. A <a href="#DotFiles">base dotfiles repository</a> as the basis for customizations
    1. A <a href="#GitGUIClient">Git GUI client</a> (GitHub Desktop) so you can download any repository with one click
    4. A Terminal client "iTerm2" and "Hyper"

+   1. A <a href="#DotFiles">base dotfiles repository</a> as the basis for customizations (git clone)
-   1. The "hub" utility to perform actions on GitHub.com from the command line
+   1. "hub" utility to perform actions on GitHub.com from the command line
-   1. The "jq" utility to parse JSON within Command Line programs within the Terminal
+   1. "jq" utility to parse JSON within Command Line programs within the Terminal
+   1. "curl" and "wget" utilities to process REST API on the command line (like on Linux)
-   1. The "Insomnia" REST API GUI client
+   1. "Insomnia" REST API GUI client

    1. "vault" (from Hashicorp) client to manage secrets on Vault Server
    1. "Pylint" and "Flake8" linter and "Bandit" security scanner for Python code